DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

 ```
   def create_path_samples(self):
     r'''
-    Loads the original path data in its recorded form from wherever it is saved.
+    Loads the original trajectory data from wherever it is saved.
     Then, this function has to extract for each potential test case in the data set
     some required information.
 This information has to be collected in the following attributes,
     which do not have to be returned, but only defined in this function: